-- The prescription must be performed once per trajectory to setup the available 13 slices for thermal imaging in every case - This process is required to be performed at least once per case (based on number of trajectories) - First, you must prepare the GE console for Real-time transfer - a.
-For GE v12 MRI follow 'QRG Real-time Transfer Activation - b.
-For GE v15-29 follow 'QRG Real-time Transfer Activation - 1.
-Ensure you have selected Confirm under Confirm Trajectory - 2.
-Under Scan Plane Parameters heading in the right screen Fusion menu, select Probe Void Scan icon
+- The prescription must be performed once per trajectory to setup the • available 13 slices for thermal imaging in every case - This process is required to be performed at least once per case (based on number of trajectories) - First, you must prepare the GE console for Real-time transfer - a.
+For GE v12 MRI - - b.
+For GE v15-29 - - 1.
+Ensure you have sele - 2.
+Under Scan Plane Pa select Probe Void Sc